babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Tasks Cloud SDK for Node.js.md

 - Create and set project document properties & fetch all or specific existing properties.
 - Get a project's extended attributes, time scaled data or recurring info of a specific task.
 - Reschedule project tasks, dates, and other settings.
-- Calculate slacks & recalculate project completion or incompletion work.
+- Calculate slacks & recalculate project completion.
 - Fetch a project document in the desired format.
 - Delete project task with its related references & rebuild task tree.